 W. R. Lethaby: Architecture, Mysticism and Myth

-This is the first text in this series where Hugh Strange will be visiting key texts throughout W. R. Lethaby’s life.
+This is the first text in this series, where Hugh Strange visits key texts throughout W. R. Lethaby’s life.
 Here we start at the beginning with Architecture, Mysticism and Myth, first published in 1891.

 In many respects, and certainly in relation to his later output, William Richard Lethaby’s first book, Architecture, Mysticism and Myth, is something of an oddity.
 Lethaby had left full-time employment as chief assistant to Norman Shaw in 1889 to establish his own practice, but continued working with Shaw on a part-time basis for two years during the development of the first major project of his own practice, Avon Tyrell.
 Alongside design work, much of this transitional period was spent researching and writing at the British Museum, and his book was subsequently published in 1891, soon after James Frazer’s The Golden Bough: A Study in Comparative Religion in 1890, and Andrew Lang’s Myth, Ritual and Religion in 1887, from which Lethaby acknowledged his title had been derived.
 As with these contemporary works, the text closely relates to a nineteenth century interest in anthropology, but cannot be entirely disassociated from the late Victorian taste for orientalism and spiritualism.